eighty20results/e20r-sequences/readme.txt

 == Changelog ==
 = .1 =
-* Initial version of the Sequence plugin including support for display options ,etc.
+* Initial version of the Sequence plugin including support Sequence specific display & delay type options.
+* Renamed from "Series" to try and avoid namespace collisions and allow people to transition manually to this plugin if desirable.